electron/website/blog/forge-v6-release.md

   </TabItem>
 </Tabs>

+When you use the `import` command, Electron Forge will add a few core dependencies and create a new `forge.config.js` configuration.
+If you have any existing build tooling (e.g. Electron Packager, Electron Builder, Forge v5), it will try to migrate as many settings as possible.
+Some of your existing configuration may need to be migrated manually.

 Manual migration details can be found in the Forge [import documentation].
-Further help can be offered in our [Discord](https://discord.gg/f4cH9BzaDw).
+If you need help, please stop by the Electron [Discord](https://discord.gg/f4cH9BzaDw) server.

 ## Why switch to Forge from an existing pipeline?

-If your app already uses an existing build tooling solution that provides packaging and publishing capabilities, the benefits associated with adopting Electron Forge can still outweigh the initial switching cost.
+If you already have tooling for packaging and publishing your electron app, the benefits associated with adopting Electron Forge can still outweigh the initial switching cost.

-We believe there are two main advantages to using Forge:
+We believe there are two main benefits to using Forge:

 1. *Forge receives new features for application building as soon as they are supported in Electron*.
 This means that alongside the implicit features and plugins that Forge provides, users won't need to wire in new tooling support themselves, or wait for that support to be eventually implemented by other packages before upgrading.
-This reduction in the burden of maintenance for Forge applications has already been observed when Electron released `@electron/universal` [support](https://github.com/electron/universal) as well as [ASAR Integrity checking](https://www.electronjs.org/docs/latest/tutorial/asar-integrity), which were features that Forge supported out of the box.
+For recent examples, see [`@electron/universal`](https://github.com/electron/universal) as well as [ASAR Integrity checking](https://www.electronjs.org/docs/latest/tutorial/asar-integrity).

 1. *Forge's multi-package architecture makes it easy to understand and extend.* Forge was built with the intention of supporting custom plugins, makers and publishers.
 Since Forge is made up of many smaller packages with clear responsibilities, it is easier to follow code flow.
 In addition, Forge's extensible API design means that you can write your own additional build logic separate from the provided configuration options for advanced use cases.
 For more details on extensibility, see the [Extending Electron Forge] section of the docs.